OFFICE OF THE SELECTBOARD

 Christofferson noted that both the Excavator and Loader were noted as pending replacement in the Town Meeting materials on page 18.

 Edwards noted that the Selectboard would sign the warning and the Town Clerk would record and post it.
-Edwards further noted that the addition of the Auditors as open positions was a last minute addition following her reading of the VLCT Warning requirements.
+Edwards further noted that the addition of the Auditors as open positions was a last-minute addition following her reading of the VLCT Warning requirements.
 Edwards note that the Auditor positions pay $1,000 each and that the time commitment is not a lot during the January / February time frame in advance of the 2025 Town Meeting.
 Edwards encouraged the Community to consider becoming an Auditor.

 Edwards sent Roberts and McAllister a copy of the Warning.
 Selectboard members present signed the Warning at 6:21pm.